MouseBiteLabs/Game-Boy-DMG-Color/README.md

 ![image](https://user-images.githubusercontent.com/97127539/184758903-56ca36e9-f98c-49bb-ae86-029ce5714033.png)

 After the back half was done, I prepared the Q5 board solder pads.
 I cut six 30 gauge wire segments and soldered them on the brightness, palette, battery, and OSD input pads.
 These will be soldered to the rear of the IPS board after installed.
+You don't need to include a wire to the GND pad.

 ![PXL_20220802_000117190](https://user-images.githubusercontent.com/97127539/184281803-ea1ec2ce-f2cf-489f-90db-754a21dc3f10.jpg)